carlfranklin/AddIdentityWasm/README.md

 - Authorized access to code using a `ClaimsPrincipal` object representing the user

 To watch a video of me creating this code from scratch check out [BlazorTrain episode 56](https://youtu.be/78nM4z25SkM).

+For more information on the individual elements we added, check out the [official documentation for securing an ASP.NET Core Blazor Hosted WebAssembly app](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-identity-server?view=aspnetcore-7.0&tabs=visual-studio).

 The complete list of videos with links to code can be found at https://blazortrain.com